superfly/docs/laravel/advanced-guides/using-symfony.html.md

 cp .fly/FlySymfonyRuntime.php /var/www/html/src/FlySymfonyRuntime.php
 ```

-We also need to tell Symfony to use this new runtime by setting an environment variable in `fly.toml`:
+We also need to tell Symfony to use the `FlySymfonyRuntime` by setting an environment variable in `fly.toml`:

 ```toml
 [env]